 Without seamless global connectivity, the internet protocol suite, which incorporates the World Wide Web application layer protocol software code, does not avail internetworking usage outside of local hosts, regional footprint, and limited peering relationships.
 Consequently, ISPs and enterprises that were using the internet and WWW software primarily applied it in use within their corporate or regional-wide networks, aka intranets.

 Therefore, the potential and suggested usefulness of the Internet and World Wide Web software protocol applications, with only their regional or private corporate implementations, remained uncertain, and thus, the internet protocols were serving merely as a “World Wide Web” in software title only.
-At the time, worldwide utilization could have been achieved with the software protocols, but at the beginning of 1996, nobody had yet implemented the internet protocol software into service on a single, end-to-end, autonomous global network.
+At the time, worldwide utilization could have been achieved with the software protocols, but at the beginning of 1996 no one had yet implemented the internet protocol software into service on a single, end-to-end, autonomous global network.

 In 1996, when I began building this network, ISPs were territory-focused within their own regional network infrastructure.
 An example is France Telecom and Japan Telecom, which mostly service French and Japanese businesses and consumers, respectively.
 They offer services only for internet access to content within their sphere of influence and limited peering relationships, which physically limits their network footprint and electronically compromises the customers access to content beyond their network intranet.

 You could have a website or web-centric application anywhere in the world, but that does not mean everybody in the world could access or use it.
 By design, regional ISPs did not guarantee access to content outside of their networks, especially to content in other countries or stored in networks located on other continents.
-Prior to our network roll-out, QOS (quality of service) for the internet did not exist before we guaranteed 300 milliseconds (aka 3/10th of 1 second) round-trip to anywhere in the world, at anytime, for any volume of payload.
-Our network QOS guarantee is what enabled our ability to globalize eCommerce.
+Prior to our network roll-out, QOS for the internet did not exist before we guaranteed 300 milliseconds (aka 3/10th of 1 second) round-trip to anywhere in the world, at anytime.
+Our network QOS enforcement is what enabled our ability to globalize eCommerce.

 2. Now put the red lines back in—that’s the “internet butterfly” infrastructure metamorphosis of globalization that we started in 1996.
 These global private lines that I acquired spanned the world and created the first global ISP backbone, interconnecting all major regional ISPs within each metro, thus realizing the full capability of the internet suite of software protocols.